ankit7540/IntensityCalbr/README.md

 Repository containing programs implementing the procedure for obtaining wavelength-dependent sensitivity for calibration of Raman spectrometers based on multi-channel detectors.
 The present scheme is a multi-step procedure based on following three steps:
 - C<sub>0</sub> : Correction for non-linear sampling of photons in the wavenumber scale.
-- C<sub>1</sub> : Correction for channel-to-channel variation in the sensiticity of the spectrometer.
+- C<sub>1</sub> : Correction for channel-to-channel variation in the sensitivity of the spectrometer.
 - C<sub>2</sub> : Final correction derived from Raman spectroscopic intensities.

 In order to determine the final correction (C<sub>2</sub>) the relative band intensities between all pairs of bands are analyzed simultaneously by a comparison with the analogous reference intensities.
 Least squares minimization is used to determine the coefficients of a polynomial used to model the wavelength-dependent sensitivity representing the C<sub>2</sub> correction.